SPACE HABITAT R&D

 Fermentation station, using microbes to provide healthy, shelf-stable food to spacefaring humans

-The TESSERAE Pavilion’s interior program will communicate a vision of sustainable life in space, promoting the mutualism needed between human and non-human living entities to live and thrive off-planet.
-When completed, the TESSERAE pavilion will be a modular, reconfigurable way to connect with designers, researchers, and the public on the future of life in space, giving visitors an understanding of what it takes to design for microgravity.
+The TESSERAE Pavilion’s interior program communicates a vision of sustainable life in space, promoting the mutualism needed between human and non-human living entities to live and thrive off-planet.
+The Pavilion is an interactive way to engage with designers, researchers, and the public on the future of life in space, giving visitors an understanding of what it takes to design for microgravity.

-Beyond the interior the Aurelia team is developing, we plan to invite artists, researchers, and the general public to imagine and design alternate concepts of what a future “home” beyond Earth may look like.
-Through open calls, invited collaborations, and design co-creation, the TESSERAE pavilion will be a lens to imagine future meaningful lives in space, for new groups of people with new needs, contexts, and goals.
+Through open calls, invited collaborations, and design co-creation, the TESSERAE Pavilion will be a lens to imagine future meaningful lives in space, for new groups of people with new needs, contexts, and goals.